WhereGroup/doctrine-dbal-shims/README.md

 We have opted to use runtime DBAL version detection over code-exclusionary composer conflict rules due to
 * unclear semantic versioning future of this package in the presence of conflict rule sets
 * other potential shimming candidates (Oracle, Sqlite) with very different base DBAL version interactions

-AutoShimAllPass is written with some apparent redundancies that should allow later inclusion of other shim candidates, in a way that would be completely transparent to its users.